ArweaveTeam/docs.arweave.org-info/mining/setup/os.md

 If it does not or if there is a "erl_drv_rwlock_destroy" error on startup, reboot the machine.

-Finally, tell the miner it can use large pages by specifying `enable randomx_large_pages` on startup (you can find a complete startup example further in the guide).
+Finally, tell the miner it can use large pages by specifying `--randomx.large_pages` on startup (you can find a complete startup example further in the guide).